COOKING VS. BAKING: 4 KEY DIFFERENCES

 EXPLORE MAYTAG® RANGES

 Whether you want to expand your baking or cooking skills, Maytag® ranges deliver the power and tools you need in the kitchen.
+Select Maytag® ranges even offer Grill Mode that helps you get the perfect sear all year.
+Just insert the grill accessory, and you're on your way to that delicious grilled taste right from the convenience of your kitchen—no backyard needed.
 Find Maytag® range options from gas to electric with durable performance features for every chef or baker.

 -